This entry summarizes a series of 1970s mainframe games that have been so lost we don't even have screenshots.

 Many PLATO RPGs were started, deleted, re-started, and deleted again.
 When Reginald Rutherford's pedit5 was deleted, students re-created it as Orthanc.
 When Orthanc got axed, they brazenly followed up with Orthanc2.
 An entire series of games beginning with the word Think was chased off the system one by one and re-created.
 Eventually, university officials gave up and allowed the games to remain, which is why the post-1976 games are much better preserved, sometimes in multiple versions.

-A lot of web sites and books mention the game, but almost all of them draw from only two sources.
-The first is a note file on PLATO written by Dirk Pellett, one of the contributors to The Game of Dungeons.
+Long offered as the legendary lost "first" PLATO CRPG, recent evidence has suggested that instead it was a remake-expansion of The Dungeon ("pedit5") of 1975.
+Information about the game is inconsistent, many sources drawing from a note file on PLATO written by Dirk Pellett, one of the contributors to The Game of Dungeons.
 It covers the history of RPGs on PLATO.
 He says:

 It is "common knowledge" that someone created the very first dungeon simulation game in a lesson called "m199h" which was NOT created by the account director for the purpose of gamers playing games.
 When it was discovered, it got the axe.
 Unfortunately, little else is known about m199h, either the author, or what it was like, and no known copy exists.